Playstyles for SP

 This is popularized by top ranker TAKA.S.
 While it is not as popular as 1048, it is still one of the major playstyles that remain among high-level players.

-The difference between the style above and this – is that the thumb can simultaneously hit both 1 and 3.
-You use the tip of your left thumb to hit button 3.
-For button 1, you either use the bottom part of your thumb or part of the palm that connects to your thumb.
+The difference between the style above and this – is that the thumb can hit 1 and 3 without much movement.
+This is accomplished by using different parts of the thumb, as opposed to just using the tip of your thumb.
+You either use the bottom part of your thumb or part of the palm that connects to your thumb to press button 1.

 Example - nsi playing Insane Kaiden